 We identified several important factors impacting the adoption of sustainable practices in Kentucky.
 Sustainability of agriculture and food systems has been a concern for scientists for a long time.
 However, the adoption of such practices varies by socioeconomics, demographics, and technology adoption, which are mostly localized and geographic characteristic-specific.
 Farmland use, crop selection (specifically, the choice to grow row crops), a positive attitude towards diversification, farmer perception about the level of difficulty in technology adoption, and the level of education attained by the farmer are all important factors that drive a farmer’s decision to adopt sustainable practices.
 Difficulty in the implementation of such practices arises, entirely or partially, from inadequate knowledge.
 This indicates the need for more extension in outreach efforts among farmers.
 This study has some limitations that should be taken into consideration while interpreting the results.
 Also, the respondents were small-scale farmers, and thus the findings are more relevant to this group.
 In addition, the stratification by agricultural district reduced the sampling bias in the research; however, it is vital to take spatial variation in the analysis into account since farm operations, acreage devoted to agriculture, and sustainable practices vary among agricultural districts.
 For instance, eastern Kentucky has relatively less agricultural land compared to central and western Kentucky, which might have an impact on the decision making process in regards to the adoption of sustainable practices.

-Making the decision to adopt—and deciding how many practices to adopt—is a complex process.
-Therefore, farmers make decisions in the broader context by considering several factors, such as economy, income, alternative opportunities, government policies, their attitude and behaviors, socioeconomic conditions, farm and farming conditions, location, and several other factors.
-This study should be helpful in developing extension and outreach efforts focusing on variations in demographics, farm size, education, and technology adoption attributes.
+Acknowledgement

+This research was funded by National Institute of Food and Agriculture (NIFA), United States Department of Agriculture, Grant Number 2014-6800621865.
+Small Farm Diversification in Kentucky.

 Compliance with Ethical Standards

 Disclaimer: Summaries were derived using data collected in the Kentucky State University Economics Survey by the National Agriculture Statistics Service, United States Department of Agriculture (NASS).
 Any interpretations and conclusion derived from the data do not necessarily represent the views of the NASS.